spinnaker/spinnaker.github.io/guides/developer/plugin-creators/project-config.md

 ---

 {% include alpha version="1.19.4" %}
 > This guide is a work in progress.
+Help us improve the content by submitting a pull request!

 {% include toc %}